Agent Action BOM

 Example action path

-A useful Agent Action BOM turns scattered delivery evidence into a path security can review.
+A useful Agent Action BOM turns scattered delivery evidence into a path the team can review.

 AI workflow -> pull request -> CI secret -> GitHub Actions job -> package publish -> approval/evidence gap